Yoctol/bottender/docs/the-basics-actions.md

 }
 ```

 Actions typically accept `context` as first argument.
 There are a bunch of stuff in the conversation context, and you can use them to construct your actions.
-For instance, we can use `context.sendText` to send a text to the user from the bot.
+For instance, we may use `context.sendText()` to send a text to the user from the bot.

 ## Composing Actions

 // ...

-For example, we can create an `App` action that says `Hi!` back when it receives `hi` and says sorry for anything else:
+For example, we may create an `App` action that says `Hi!` back when it receives `hi` and says sorry for anything else:

 ```js
 async function SayHi(context) {